 Porsche called it a preview of an electric Cross Utility Vehicle (CUV), a moniker which shows Porsche really has no idea of how to categorise the car.
 But, despite its slightly odd genesis, it’s heading for production.

-Porsche has announced the Mission E Cross Turismo will join the Taycan as the second of its electric cars (and, we assume, be called the Porsche Taycan Cross Turismo), be built in Zuffenhausen and create an additional 300 jobs in the process.
+Porsche has announced the Mission E Cross Turismo will join the Taycan as the second of its electric cars and will be called the Porsche Taycan Cross Turismo, be built in Zuffenhausen and create an additional 300 jobs in the process.

 We’re assuming the high-riding Taycan will attract a price premium over the Taycan (which could start at just £62k), and it will come with the same 600bhp electric powertrain as its more traditional sibling too.

-Once Porsche has delivered the Taycan and Taycan Cross Turismo to market in the next couple of years, you can expect them to turn their attention to delivering electric versions of the existing Porsche range, with the Macan, Cayenne, Panamera and even the 718 getting BEV versions.
+Once Porsche has delivered the Taycan and Taycan Cross Turismo to market, you can expect them to turn their attention to delivering electric versions of the existing Porsche range, with the Macan EV coming first, and others to follow.
+Cayenne.
 Although we can’t see the 911 going electric any time soon.

 Porsche are already expecting to sell around 20,000 Taycans a year, and the addition of the Taycan Cross Turismo could see that rising to 30,000.